-Brian Caswell, dean of research and program development at Mindchamps Preschool, shares his advice on nurturing leadership skills in young children:
+Brian Caswell, dean of research and program development at Mindchamps Preschool, shares his advice on nurturing leadership skills in kids:

 “Leadership is a mindset.
 It is built upon self-awareness, an understanding of the needs of others and an ability to think, plan, strategise and execute.
 These are processes suited to the mature mind, but you can still give your little one a good start.